Al Horford NBA Playoffs Player Props: Celtics vs. Heat

 Al Horford Insights vs. the Heat

-- Defensively, the Heat are ranked second in the NBA, giving up 109.8 points per game.
+- On defense, the Heat have conceded 109.8 points per contest, which is second-best in the NBA.

-- The Heat are the sixth-ranked team in the NBA, giving up 41.9 rebounds per game.
+- The Heat are the sixth-ranked squad in the NBA, giving up 41.9 rebounds per game.

-- Looking at assists, the Heat are ranked 14th in the league, giving up 25.6 per contest.
+- Conceding 25.6 assists per game, the Heat are the 14th-ranked squad in the NBA.

-- In terms of 3-pointers, the Heat are 28th in the league, giving up 13.1 makes per contest.
+- In terms of 3-pointers, the Heat are ranked 28th in the league, conceding 13.1 makes per game.

 Al Horford vs. the Heat